 At SV we aim to give our students opportunities to:

 We do this because we believe in the fundamental value of these experiences.

 At SV we deliver the non-statutory framework for PSHE & C using the four strands outlined in The National Curriculum.

 Timetabled PSHE & C Lessons

-Every class has 60 minutes a week of dedicated PSHE & C time with their class teacher.
+Every class has 60 minutes a week of dedicated PSHE & C time with their teacher.

-At SV we believe it is important that many of the skills and attitudes we wish pupils to develop are taught and demonstrated throughout the school in a variety of ways.
-Pupils will have opportunities to develop their understanding of these issues through:
+At SV we believe it is important that many of the skills and attitudes we wish students to develop are taught and demonstrated throughout the school in a variety of ways.
+Students will have opportunities to develop their understanding of these issues through:

 PSHE & C and its relationship to other curriculum areas